OscarBennich/csharp-editorconfig-generator/README.md

 - https://github.com/KristofferStrube/EditorConfigWizard
 - https://kristofferstrube.github.io/EditorConfigWizard/wizard

-but (a) the site is pretty basic and ugly, (b) it doesn't do everything I want it to do, and (c) the project seems largey abandoned since march 2023.
+but (a) the site is pretty basic and ugly, (b) it doesn't do everything I want it to do, and (c) the project seems largely abandoned since march 2023.

 ## Links
 - https://editorconfig.org/